Rocking the red dress

-The black flamenco dress was something I found in an op-shop (thrift store for you all playing along in Canada) on the way home from work one evening in Hampton, Melbourne and has travelled half way around the world with me.
-The cold shoulder top was an ebay purchase and I’ve never got around to using it until this shoot.
+The black flamenco dress was something I found in an op-shop (thrift store for you all playing along in Canada) on the way home from work one evening in Hampton, Melbourne.
+It has traveled half way around the world with me.
+The cold shoulder top was an eBay purchase and I’ve never got around to using it until this shoot.

 Amelia is originally from Saskatoon and is in Vancouver studying.
 This young woman has such an amazing work ethic, and I would not be surprised if she goes onto to do huge things.
 I was so impressed with her maturity and how self assured she is.